Katherine Borst Jones

 - Chamber music

 - Flute ensemble and flute choir, literature and conducting

 - Master of Music, The Ohio State University

 - Additional study at Dartmouth College's Congregation of the Arts program

 - Additional study at the Oberlin Baroque Performance Institute

 - Additional study at the Savvy Musician Summer Workshop

 - Bachelor of Arts, University of New Hampshire

-Katherine Borst Jones, professor of flute at The Ohio State University since 1985, has served as chair of woodwinds, brass and percussion since 1999 and of orchestral instruments since 2010.
-She was the recipient of the School of Music Distinguished Teacher award in 1995 and 2012, and the Distinguished Scholar Award in 2008.
+Katherine Borst Jones, professor of flute at The Ohio State University since 1985, is currently chair of woodwinds.
+She was the recipient of the School of Music Distinguished Teacher award in 1995, 2012 and 2023, and the Distinguished Scholar Award in 2008.
 She was a founding member and co-principal flutist of the ProMusica Chamber Orchestra (Miriam and Bernard Yenkin chair) from 1979–2019, and a member of the Columbus Symphony Orchestra from 1976–2019.
 She is a founding member of the flute/viola/harp trio COSMOS, which has performed at the flute, viola and harp association conventions, and the Jones/Norton Duo with harpist Jeanne Norton.
-Ms. Jones was and continues as principal flute of the New Sousa Band, which performed at the 2009 WASBE and Mid-West Band and Orchestra clinics and has toured Japan, China and the United States extensively.
+Ms. Jones served as principal flute of the New Sousa Band, which performed at the 2009 WASBE and Mid-West Band and Orchestra clinics and has toured Japan, China and the United States extensively.
 She received the Lifetime Achievement Award from the Chicago Flute Club in November 2019 and was inducted into the Beach Hall of Distinction at Emporia State University in September 2019.